5 Card Stud Poker Rules

 Why has 5 Card Stud has not reached the popularity of other Stud variations or Texas Hold'em?

-The likely reason is that the players receive only five cards, the hand values in 5-card stud vary dramatically from games like hold'em or 7-card stud, where the players each get seven cards and then can choose their best five.
+We covered a few reasons earlier in this guide.
+Another possible reason is that players receive only five cards and as such, the hand values vary dramatically from games like 7-card stud or Hold'em, where players choose the best five from the seven that are available.
 It is far easier to make a strong hand when you can pick five out of seven cards, rather than just getting five.

-One major problem with 5-card stud, and a reason for the lack of popularity is that there is too much information available to the players on the table.
-With only one hidden card, it is very easy to see what an opponent's best possible hand might be and bluffing becomes far more difficult.
-Further, unless the ante is very high, there is little reason to try to chase down an opponent from behind.
+One major problem with 5-card stud, and another possible reason for the lack of popularity is that there is too much information available to the players on the table.
+You don't have this to the same extent in Holdem or Omaha.
+With only one hidden card, it is very easy to see what an opponent's best possible hand might be and bluffing becomes far more difficult, reducing the 'fun factor' and appeal the game would need.
+Further, unless the ante is very high, there is little reason to try to chase down an opponent from behind as there's invariably less money on the table (again not good for popularity).

 General 5 Card Stud Poker Strategy

-Five Card Stud is predominantly a game or pairs and high cards.
-You should not play for straights and flushes unless you have three cards to a straight flush on third street.
-In addition you should not play for a flush or straight unless you think you might hit a straight or flush on fourth street.
-It is advisable to stay out of athe hand unless you have a pair or at least one live card that beats the board.
-You should fold when you are beaten on the board and do not have a good draw to the best hand.
+In terms of strategy, the game is predominantly a game or pairs and high cards.
+It's sensible not to play for straights and flushes unless you have three cards to a straight flush on third street.
+Similarly, it's not wise to play for a flush or straight unless you think you might hit a straight or flush on fourth street.
+It is advisable to stay out of the hand unless you have a pair or at least one live card that beats the board.
+It's sensible to fold when you are beaten on the board and do not have a good draw to the perceived best hand.

 Playable 5 Card Stud Hands